 - Instructors also have access to up to $5/student for class supplies or shared experiences for the class.

 Academic staff, University staff, and faculty interested in teaching and supporting first-year students are encouraged to apply to be a Wisconsin Experience Seminar Instructor.

 The minimum requirements to teach a Wisconsin Experience Seminar are:

 - Masters’ degree or higher from an accredited institution

 - Approval from the applicant’s supervisor

-Finalists will be invited for a brief interview with the Assistant Director for Academic Engagement, and final hiring approval will be given by the Counseling Psychology Department in the School of Education.
-The application process is competitive, and CFYE may not able to hire all qualified applicants.
+Finalists will be invited for a brief interview with the Coordinator of Academic Engagement, and final hiring approval will be given by the Counseling Psychology Department in the School of Education.
+The application process is competitive, and OSTFE may not able to hire all qualified applicants.
 If you are interested in applying, please fill out this form.
 If you taught previously, please fill out the Returning Instructor application.